ehoneahobed/myblog/cl43udog202mbrinv1wi93mjr.md

-## Write a bash script to count the number of directories in
+## Write a bash script to count the number of directories

 If you have a given directory that contains several other subdirectories, how will you know how many subdirectories there are in total?